enormandeau/stacks_workflow/README.md

 ./00-scripts/04_prepare_population_map_template.sh
 ```

-b) Rename the template file to **population_map.txt** and remove **.fq** extensions in column 1
-c) Open the stacks script in the 00-scripts folder and edit the options
+b) Open the stacks script in the 00-scripts folder and edit the options
-d) Run the STACKS programs, in order:
+c) Run the STACKS programs, in order:
- - ustacks (or pstacks for reference assisted)
+ - ustacks (or pstacks for reference assisted):

 ```
 ./00-scripts/stacks_1a_ustacks.sh
 ```

-or (if you are using a reference genome)
+or (if you are using a reference genome):

 ```
 ./00-scripts/stacks_1b_pstacks.sh
 ```

- - cstacks
+ - cstacks:

 ```
 ./00-scripts/stacks_2_cstacks.sh
 ```

- - sstacks
+ - sstacks:

 ```
 ./00-scripts/stacks_3_sstacks.sh
 ```

- - populations or genotypes
+ - populations or genotypes:

 ```
 ./00-scripts/stacks_4_populations.sh